 In the decades since this early success, the Del Webb brand has become the most recognizable name in age-restricted communities.
 From sprawling extra-large communities to intimate neighborhoods, Del Webb developments feature low-maintenance homes and amenity-rich clubhouses.
 A merger with Pulte Homes in 2001 has only made Del Webb more successful.
 Today, there are more than 50 Del Webb active adult communities located in 20 different states.

 Ed Robson got his start in real estate in 1960 when he worked first for Coldwell Banker and then for the Del Webb Corporation.
 By 1972, he was ready to begin the development of his own active adult community, Sun Lakes in Phoenix, Arizona.
-Sun Lakes was so successful, that Robson Communities went on to develop five more communities in Arizona and have recently expanded outside of the state with Robson Ranch Texas.
+Sun Lakes was so successful that Robson Communities went on to develop five more communities in Arizona and have recently expanded outside of the state with Robson Ranch Texas.

 K. Hovnanian Homes

 Since Kevork S. Hovnanian began his company in 1959, K. Hovnanian Homes has prided itself on building quality homes ranging from affordable condos to luxurious single-family estates.
 With its line of Four Seasons active adult communities, the company offers older adults a whole lifestyle including resort-style amenities and varied social opportunities.

-To meet the needs of older adults, Shea Homes has its own line of Active Lifestyle Communities and Trilogy Communities which are designed to offer a complete lifestyle package.
+To meet the needs of older adults, Shea Homes has its own line of active lifestyle communities and Trilogy communities designed to offer a complete lifestyle package.
 In addition to offering high-end resort-style amenities, the developer is known for the environmentally-friendly features of its Shea Green Certified Homes.
-Since branching into active adult communities in the late 1990s, Shea Homes now offers age-restricted developments in Florida, Arizona, Nevada, California and Washington.
+Since branching into active adult communities in the late 1990s, Shea Homes now offers age-restricted developments in Florida, Arizona, Nevada, California, and Washington.

-It was in the early 1980s, when The Villages truly began to take shape.
+It was in the early 1980s when The Villages truly began to take shape.
 At that time, Schwartz bought out his partner and brought in his son, Gary Moses.
-By turning the project into an amenity-rich active adult community, Moses was able to greatly expand The Villages until it has become the country’s single largest retirement community.
-Construction is expected to be complete in 2014 with an estimated total of over 75,000 residences.
+By turning the project into an amenity-rich active adult community, Moses was able to greatly expand The Villages until it became the country’s single largest retirement community.
+Upon completion, the community plans to include 56,268 residences.